Best daily deals

 There are plenty of onboard controls, and it takes a moment to get the lay of the land.

-The left side of the headset has the volume wheel and the mute button, as well as the USB-C charging port, and the right side has the on/off slider.
+The left side of the headset has the volume wheel, mute button, and USB-C charging port, while the right side has the on/off slider.
 The controls on the left side are a bit close together, so it’s easy to accidentally press the unmute button when you mean to roll down the volume.

 The JBL Quantum 350 can be a little frustrating to use.
 The position of the volume control wheel means it’s too easy to accidentally max it out when catching the headset as it slips from my head—if you’re prone to jumpscares, this might be a little terrifying.
 This is especially an issue on macOS—if you are using any audio output that isn’t through Bluetooth or the 3.5mm jack, you can’t adjust output audio through the computer—which makes the control on the headphones your master volume.
 The microphone mute button is also easy to accidentally press while I adjust the headset.